 Psychotherapeutic interventions intended to repair ruptured parent-child relationships often fail because they are too narrowly defined.
 Because systems seek balance, interventions must simultaneously seek to disengage the enmeshed parent-child pair and re-engage the rejected parent-child pair,.
 Parents’ significant others, extended family, children’s full-, half- and step-siblings often need to at least support, if not be actively involved in the process

-Don’t be misled by all of the anger and fear and humiliation.
+Don’t be misled by all of the polarized child’s anger and fear and humiliation.
 It’s all real, but it also overlays anxiety.
 Anxiety causes regression, compromises mature decision-making, and can make change impossible.
 Even if Mom has never said a negative word about Dad, Billy will still resonate with her anxiety about Dad – particularly when the two are face-to-face at transition.
-Any “reunification” or “reconciliation” intervention should include cognitive behavioral interventions to help all involved reduce anxiety so as to make relationship building easier and more time- and cost-efficient.
+Any “reunification” or “reconciliation” intervention designed to help a polarized child should include cognitive behavioral interventions to help all involved reduce anxiety so as to make relationship-building easier and more time- and cost-efficient.
 Tried and true cognitive behavioral methods can be critical to the process.

-In those instances in which a child’s resistance to one parent and alliance with the other are deeply entrenched and without good reason, and particularly when conventional psychotherapies have failed, courts may entertain more dramatic interventions.
-Intensive camp-like experiences can turn around some of the most recalcitrant dynamics,.
+In those instances in which a child’s resistance to one parent and alliance with the other are deeply entrenched and without good reason, and particularly when conventional psychotherapies have failed, courts may entertain more dramatic interventions in cases of parental alienation.
+Intensive camp-like experiences can turn around some of the most recalcitrant dynamics.
 Abruptly placing the child in the rejected parent’s primary or exclusive care has sometimes been successful when all else has failed, but it has also led to tragic outcomes sometimes.

 7. Sometimes, the Rejected Parent Has to Step Back and Wait